Festivals National Festivals of India

 • National festivals are celebrated everywhere in the country by all people.

-• Three national festivals are celebrated in India—Independence Day, Republic Day and Gandhi Jayanti.
+• Three national festivals in India which are celebrated — Independence Day, Republic Day and Gandhi Jayanti.

 • These festivals are celebrated at schools, offices, government organisations, and universities.